 Should I make the recording in one session?

-Then, you can record the additional phrases (340) in one session (average between 60-90 minutes) or with multiple sessions, but within a short time interval (e.g : 2 sessions of 45 minutes within 2 or 3 days).
+You can record the 50 phrases (or more if you add custom messages) in one session (average between 20-30 minutes) or with multiple sessions, but within a short time interval (e.g : 2 sessions of 15 minutes within 2 or 3 days).

 It is always recommended to make the recording within a short time interval to avoid changes in the voice.
 Our statistics show that recordings completed within 2 or 3 days provide optimal results.